EDVIEW 360

 Hannah Irion-Frake

-Hannah Irion-Frake is a third-grade public school teacher with more than 13 years of teaching experience in second and third grades.
-She is a graduate of Bucknell University, Bloomsburg University, and the University of Massachusetts Lowell with Masters degrees in both Reading and Curriculum & Instruction.
-She is LETRS® trained and committed to spreading awareness of the science of reading.
-She shares actively about how she brings Structured Literacy practices into her own third-grade classroom on her Instagram account @readingwithmrsif and on Twitter @readingwithmsif.
-Irion-Frake is also an Epic!
-Master Teacher and Seesaw Ambassador, bringing her love of reading and educational technology into her classroom.
+Hannah Irion-Frake is a third-grade public school teacher with more than 15 years of teaching experience in second and third grades.
+She is a graduate of Bucknell University, Bloomsburg University, and the University of Massachusetts Lowell with Masters degrees in reading and curriculum & instruction.
+Irion-Frake is a Local LETRS® Facilitator and is committed to spreading awareness about the science of reading.
+She shares actively about how she brings Structured Literacy practices into her own third-grade classroom on her Instagram account, @readingwithmrsif, and on Twitter, @readingwithmsif.
 She lives in central Pennsylvania with her husband, also a teacher, and their three sons.

 View Webinar